troyyoungblood/OSHA_300A_Reporting_Evaluation/README.md

 <br>
 <img src="images/3-ir_naics.PNG" width = "675"><br>
 <br>
-<p>This two charts below are similar to the two above, except the data is showing DART rate and Days Job Transferred or Restricted (DJTR) severity.
-The importance of the data is similar to the charts above, but presents only cases and days associated with an individual being at work but temporarily transferred to another job or working at current position with restrictions until they are cleared to work without restrictions. </p>
+<p>These two charts below are similar to the two above, except the data is showing DART rate and Days Job Transferred or Restricted (DJTR) severity.
+The importance of the data is similar to the charts above, but presents only cases and days associated with an individual being at work but temporarily transferred to another job or working at thier current position with restrictions until they are cleared to work without restrictions.</p>
 <br>
 <img src="images/4-dart_state.PNG" width = "675"><br>
 <br>